-Each dot in the chart below was a member of the Senate in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Feingold is shown as a purple triangle. (analysis methodology)
+Feingold is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 1067 (111th): Lord’s Resistance Army Disarmament and Northern Uganda Recovery Act of 2009

 - S. 3244 (111th): A bill to provide that Members of Congress shall not receive a cost of living adjustment in pay during fiscal year 2011.

 - S. 2264 (108th): Northern Uganda Crisis Response Act